DevOpsPlayground/Hands-on-with-Building-Cost-Efficient-Infrastructure-in-AWS-with-Terraform/lab_2/README.md

 Uff - 3.1KB - lets hope that we will not get many more animals approved!

-Lets build our lambda function, we will need to add:
+Lets build our lambda function, we will need to add to our `main.tf` in `lab_2` directory:
 ```golang
 data "archive_file" "lambda_zip" {
   type        = "zip"